Offers of Admission

 Admission average: You will be considered for admission with an Ontario Secondary School Diploma (or equivalent) and an admission average calculated using your top six 4U/M courses (or equivalent), including subject requirements.
 This average is calculated using the most current grade data available to us through the admission process.

 Estimated cut-off admission ranges: The estimated cut-off range for all 7 programs is 75–80%.
-The range for each program is based on the admission averages from previous years, and are provided only as a point of reference solely.
+The range for each program is based on the admission averages from previous years, and are provided only as a point of reference.
 Exact cut-offs for the current cycle will be determined by the quantity and quality of applications received and the number of places available in the respective program.
-Admission to the University of Guelph-Humber can be competitive.
 Possession of an admission average within the estimated cut-off range does not guarantee an offer of admission.

 Subject requirements: Can be found on the University of Guelph-Humber website.

 Student Profile (SP) & Supplementary Information Form for Students with Disabilities (SIF-D) (optional supplemental information): The SP and SIF-D offer you an opportunity to tell us about factors that may have impacted your grades.
-If your admission average does not meet the cut-off for the program you applied, your SP may be considered if your average is within a discretionary range of the determined cut-off range (up to 5%).
+If your admission average does not meet the cut-off for the program to which you applied, your SP may be considered if your average is within a discretionary range of the determined cut-off (up to 5%) in May.
 If you have an admission average of 70–74.9%, it is strongly recommended that you submit an SP to be considered for admission.
-Profiles must be completed on our website and are due May 1, 2020.
+Profiles must be completed on our website and are due May 1, 2022.

-If you apply to more than one program at the University of Guelph-Humber and you have never attended postsecondary studies, you will be considered for all programs you apply for.
+If you apply to more than 1 program at the University of Guelph-Humber and you have never attended postsecondary studies, you will be considered for all programs you apply for.